On the nu-invariant of two-step nilmanifolds with closed G2-structure: Nilmanifolds associated to the Lie algebra h1

 and in terms of dual vectors we have

 Then the above three-form $\varphi_a$ can be written as

 and induces the standard metric $g_a = (e^1)^2+\dots+(e^7)^2$.

 Let us collect useful metric data on $G$.
 Koszul formula yields the Christoffel symbols for the Levi-Civita connection.
-Then one can derive the expressions for the spin covariant derivatives and the Dirac operator as in \eqref{def:spin-cov-der} and \eqref{eq:definition-dirac-operator}. \begin{lemma} The Levi-Civita connection $\nabla$ on $(G, g_a)$ is given by
+Then one can derive the expressions for the spin covariant derivatives and the Dirac operator as in \eqref{def:spin-cov-der} and \eqref{eq:definition-dirac-operator}.
+We will give more precise formulas for the spin covariant derivatives and the Dirac operator only later.
+In particular we will need to make the action of partial derivatives more explicit.
+We will do this by applying Kirillov theory as in Section \ref{subsec:representation-theory-nilpotent-groups} to understand the irreducible representations of $G$. \begin{lemma} The Levi-Civita connection $\nabla$ on $(G, g_a)$ is given by

 The spin covariant derivative $\nabla^S$ on $(G, g_a)$ is given by

 The spin Dirac operator acting on spinors defined on $G$ is given by the formula

 \end{lemma}